Marie MONCADA

 PhD

-• Field of study for the thesis: political science.
+• Field of study for the dissertation: political science.

-• Title: Ideological Homeostasis: Understanding the Stability of Access to Healthcare for Undocumented Immigrants in France and the United States (1970–2016).
+• Title: Ideational Homeostasis: Understanding the Stability of Access to Healthcare for Undocumented Immigrants in France and the United States (1970–2016).

 • Institution where the thesis was defended: University of Versailles Saint-Quentin-en-Yvelines.

-• Duration of the dissertation: 8 years following the Master’s degree (i.e., 7 years of dissertation work).
+• Duration of the dissertation: 8 years after completing the Master 2 (i.e., 7 years of dissertation work).

 • Members of the jury: